harrisonmalone/html-css-schedule/README.md

 - For cards show off position relative and absolute
 - [Box shadow generator](https://www.cssmatic.com/box-shadow)
 - Quick intro to media queries
+- Creating something in figma, implementing it in css

 2.30 - 5
 - Challenge to create multiple button and card components, create a reusable library